paritytech/ledgeracio/README.md

 This command announces that the controller account at `<index>` intends to validate.
 An optional commission may also be provided.
 If none is supplied, it defaults to 100%.
+FIXME: document the format of the comission.
+Is it "13" for 13% commission?
+Or "0.13"?

 #### Cease validation: `ledgeracio validator chill`